apptentive/apptentive-ios/docs/APIChanges.md

 This document tracks changes to the API between versions.

+# 1.5.1

+ * The `showTagLine` property of `ATConnect` now makes the "Powered By Apptentive" logo in Message Center unclickable.
+ * The language code used for delivering localizations now uses `[[NSLocale preferredLanguages] firstObject]` rather than the `NSLocaleLanguageCode` locale component.

 # 1.5.0

 Surveys are now targeted at Apptentive events via your online dashboard.
 Log events in your app by calling `engage:fromViewController`.